 (2) Release of financial assurance.
 When the division determines that closure is complete it shall release the financial assurance, except for the amount needed to maintain monitoring wells for the applicable post closure care period as identified in the closure plan, to perform semi-annual analyses of such monitoring wells and to re-vegetate the site.
 Prior to the partial release of the financial assurance covering the facility, the division will inspect the site to determine that closure is complete.
-After the applicable post closure care period has expired, the division shall release the remainder of the financial assurance if the monitoring system shows that fresh water is protected and the re-vegetation is successful.
-If monitoring systems reveal a threat that groundwater quality control commission standards will be exceeded, or a threat to human health or the environment during the post-closure period specified in the facility's closure plan, the division shall not release the financial assurance until all such contamination is remediated in accordance with 19.15.1.19 or 19.15.3.116 NMAC, as applicable.
+After the applicable post closure care period has expired, the division shall release the remainder of the financial assurance if the monitoring wells system shows that fresh water is protected and the no contamination and the re-vegetation is successful.
+If monitoring wells or other monitoring or leak detection systems reveal a threat that groundwater quality control commission standards will be exceeded, to fresh water, or a threat to human health or the environment during the post-closure period specified in the facility's closure plan, contamination during the facility's operation or in the applicable post closure care period following the facility's closure the division shall not release the financial assurance until all such contamination is remediated in accordance with 19.15.1.19 or 19.15.3.116 NMAC, as applicable.
+In any event, the division will not finally release the financial assurance until it determines that the operator has successfully revegetated the site, or, if the division has approved an alternative site use plan, until the land owner or tenant has obtained necessary regulatory approvals and begun implementation of such use.

-(3) Facility closure initiated by the division.
+Facility closure initiated by the division.
 Forfeiture of financial assurance.